carpentries-incubator/python-humanities-lesson/_episodes/08-working-with-sql.md

 > ## Challenge - SQL
 >
-> 1. Create a query that contains survey data collected between 1998 - 2001 for
+> 1. Create a query that contains title data published between 1550 - 1650 that
->   observations of sex "male" or "female" that includes observation's genus and
+>   includes observation's Title, Author, and EEBO id.
->   species and plot type for the sample.
 How many records are returned?
 >
-> 2. Create a dataframe that contains the total number of observations (count)
->   made for all years, and sum of observation weights for each plot, ordered by
->   plot ID.
 {: .challenge}

 ## Storing data: Create new tables using Pandas